codeHaiku22/Btrfs-Guide/Btrfs - Guide.md

 ```

 ### Creating a Read-Only Snapshot for Transmission
 Btrfs allows for the transmission of a snapshot to any other device which also contains storage using the Btrfs filesystem.
-In order for this to function properly, the snapshot must be creating in read-only mode.
+In order for this to function properly, the snapshot must be created in read-only mode.
+For this example, an additional storage device at `/dev/sdc` was created, formatted with the Btrfs filesystem and mounted at `/mnt/restore`.

 #### Creating the Read-Only Snapshot
 Let's go ahead and create a read-only snapshot of the subvolume `/mnt/data/documents` into the snapshot location `/mnt/data/documents/snapshots-ro`.
 Since we want to make a read-only snapshot, we  must provide the `-r` parameter to the `btrfs subvolume snapshots` command.